AMReX-Codes/amrex/Docs/sphinx_documentation/source/BuildingAMReX.rst

 Variables ``USE_CUDA``, ``USE_HIP`` and ``USE_DPCPP`` are used for
 targeting Nvidia, AMD and Intel GPUs, respectively.
 At most one of the three can be TRUE.
+For HIP and DPC++/SYCL builds, we do only test against C++17 builds at the moment.

 The variable ``USE_RPATH`` controls the link mechanism to dependent libraries.
 If enabled, the library path at link time will be saved as a